UniMath/agda-unimath/src/category-theory/set-magmoids.lagda.md

 in [sets](foundation-core.sets.md).
 We call elements of the indexing type **objects**, and elements of the set-family **morphisms** or **homomorphisms**.

-Set-magmoids are mostly referred to as _magmoids_ in the literature, but we use the "set-" prefix to make clear its relation to magmas.
+Set-magmoids are commonly referred to as _magmoids_ in the literature, but we use the "set-" prefix to make clear its relation to magmas.
 Set-magmoids should not be confused with _strict_ magmoids, which would be set-magmoids whose objects form a set.

 ## Definition